Infinity-operads and Day convolution in Goodwillie calculus

 \subsection{Notation}

-We use letters such as $\cat{C},\cat{D}$ to stand for pointed compactly-generated $\infty$-categories.
-In particular, we have $\spaces$ the $\infty$-category of (small) Kan complexes, $\based$ the $\infty$-category of pointed objects in $\spaces$, and $\spectra$ the $\infty$-category of spectra from \cite[1.4.3]{lurie:2017}.
+We use letters such as $\cat{C},\cat{D}$ to stand for pointed compactly-generated $\infty$-categories, and the symbol $*$ to denote a null object in such.
+In particular, we have $\based$, the $\infty$-category of pointed (small) Kan complexes, and $\spectra$, the $\infty$-category of spectra from \cite[1.4.3]{lurie:2017}.
 We also make use of the standard adjunction

 For a pointed $\infty$-category $\cat{C}$, we write $\Hom_{\cat{C}}(-,-)$ for (some model of) the pointed simplicial set of maps between two objects of $\cat{C}$.
 If $\cat{C}$ is stable, it admits mapping spectra which we denote $\Map_{\cat{C}}(-,-)$, so that $\Hom_{\cat{C}}(-,-) \homeq \Omega^\infty \Map_{\cat{C}}(-,-)$.